kazuyamarino/nsy-docs/OVERVIEW.md

 > });
 > ```

-Route also supports regex parameters (Uri params), such as:
+Route also supports regex parameters (Uri params), such as :

 ```php
 ':all'   => '.*',